View of Georgetown campus from the Virginia side of the Potomac

 Islamic Bioethics Project- The Islamic Bioethics Project (IBP) at Georgetown University’s School of Foreign Service in Qatar aims to serve as a general guide for research in the interdisciplinary field of Islamic bioethics.
 IBP provides information on related resources, institutions, events, links, and news of interest to scholars and researchers in the field of bioethics and also to non-specialists who want to learn more about the interface between Islam and bioethics.

 Initiative on Islam and Medicine- The Initiative seeks to improve the health of American Muslims by assessing how Muslim patients' health behaviors and experiences are shaped by Islam, and to provide Muslim patients, healthcare practitioners, chaplains, and Imams with the intellectual resources to engage with modern medicine faithfully.
 The Initiative will demarcate the field of applied bioethics by describing the discursive and methodological gaps in Islamic ethico-legal judgements (fatawa and qararat) and work together with Islamic authorities to set out theologically-rooted normative goals for contemporary biomedicine.

 Islamic Organization for Medical Sciences- The mission of the Islamic Organization for Medical Sciences (IOMS) is to revive Islamic values and commitment to ethical conduct in the field of medical services by providing health professionals with jurisprudent conclusions based on Islamic Sharia concerning medical innovations and scientific research.

-- The Centre of Biomedical Ethics and Culture (CBEC), SIUT was inaugurated on October 8, 2004 in Karachi, and remains the only such centre in Pakistan to date.
+Center for Biomedical Ethics and Culture - The Centre of Biomedical Ethics and Culture (CBEC), SIUT was inaugurated on October 8, 2004 in Karachi, and remains the only such centre in Pakistan to date.
 CBEC was established recognizing the need for ethics related education and research in Pakistan that are relevant and responsive to local cultural and social realities, and the absence of any institution in the country dedicated to this task at a national level.

 Federation of Islamic Medical Associations - The goal of the Federation of Islamic Medical Associations (FIMA) is to foster the unity and welfare of Muslim Medical professionals worldwide, to promote the understanding and application of Islamic principles in the field of medicine, and to establish Islamic medical activities including health services, education and research through cooperation among member organizations.